 Why we chose this hacking tool

-As a black-box penetration testing tool, our findings revealed that this tool is useful for dynamic application security testing (DAST) when there is no user access or source code.
+What stands out about Acunetix is its effectiveness as a black-box penetration testing tool.
+It's particularly useful for dynamic application security testing (DAST) in situations where I don't have user access or the source code.

 Pros: